Nine killed in gun battle among Texas biker gangs

 Swanton said police were frustrated with the management of Twin Peaks, a chain restaurant that bills itself as the “ultimate sports lodge” and features scantily clad female servers.
 He said police had warned the bar that there might be trouble.

-Managers of the bar could not be reached immediately for comment, nor could a representative of the parent company in Dallas.
+Jay Patel, Twin Peaks franchise operating partner, posted a statement on Facebook saying the company shared in the “community’s trauma” and was cooperating with police.

+“We are horrified by the criminal, violent acts that occurred outside of our Waco restaurant today,” Patel said on Facebook.

-Some area businesses were closing early, and police were warning people to stay away from the area.
+Some area businesses closed early Sunday after police warned people to stay away from the area.
 Swanton said police had received intelligence that other gang members might be coming to the area for “payback.”

+Three gang members were arrested trying to enter the crime scene, Swanton said.
+It is not clear if more arrests will be made, he said.

 Police from multiple jurisdictions were helping with security and the investigation, Swanton said.